-It contains many active compounds.
-These compounds can change your thoughts, mood, and level of consciousness.
-For example, harmine, harmaline, and tetrahydroharmine.
-They do it by blocking the activity of an enzyme, monoamine oxidase (MAO), in the brain.
-In fact, MAO breaks down many brain chemicals.
-So, they call them monoamine oxidase inhibitors (MAOIs).
+It contains many active compounds such as harmine, harmaline, and tetrahydroharmine which can change a person’s thoughts, mood, and level of consciousness..
+The active ingredients do this by blocking the activity of an enzyme: monoamine oxidase (MAO) in the brain.
+MAO functions by breaking down many different brain chemicals, so scientists call them monoamine oxidase inhibitors (MAOIs).

 Ayahuasca History: When It Started?

-No one knows exactly about its origin.
-That is to say; Ayahuasca history is still a mystery.
-In fact, the interest on this “magic” beverage peaked only after 1950’s.
-It was during this time it made its debut in the western world.
+The origins and history of Ayahuasca is still somewhat of a mystery.
+In fact, it was only after the 1950s that interest peaked in this “magic” beverage and it was during this time it became known in the western world.

 Key People And Works That Have Shed Light On Ayahuasca History

-Richard Spruce (1817-1893): He was an English botanist.
-Indeed, he was a pioneer in documenting Ayahuasca history.
+Richard Spruce (1817-1893) was an English botanist and was a pioneer in documenting Ayahuasca history.
 Thus, many consider him as the first person who introduced it to the western world.
-He named the plant Banisteriopsis caapi.
-Many chemists isolated the active compound from the plant.
-They called it telepathine.
-Now, they call it harmine.
+He named the plant Banisteriopsis caapi and subsequently many chemists isolated the active compound from the plant and went on to called it telepathine although today is now called harmine.

-Richard Evans Schultes (1915-2001): Many consider him as the father of modern ethnobotany.
-He was an American biologist.
-His works focused on the study of hallucinogenic plants including Ayahuasca.
-In fact, he was the first person to study its details.
-He also studied the DMT-containing plant Psychotria Viridis.
+Richard Evans Schultes (1915-2001) who many consider as the father of modern ethnobotany was an American biologist.
+His work focused on the study of hallucinogenic plants including Ayahuasca. indeed he was first person to study its details along with the DMT-containing plant Psychotria Viridis.

-Plutarco Naranjo Vargas (1921-2012): He was an Ecuadorian scientific researcher.
+Plutarco Naranjo Vargas (1921-2012) was an Ecuadorian scientific researcher.
 In 1983, he published a book Ayahuasca: Etnomedicina y mitología.

-Fred Alan Wolf (Born 1934): He is an American physicist.
-His work focuses on science and the relation between physics and consciousness.
+Fred Alan Wolf (Born 1934) was an American physicist whose work focussed on science and the relation between physics and consciousness.
 He is the author of the publication The Eagle’s Quest: A Physicist Finds the Scientific Truth at the Heart of the Shamanic World.
-They say he has also participated in the Ayahuasca ceremony.
-However, the accuracy of this information often comes under the scanner.
+It has been reported Wolf participated in the Ayahuasca ceremony although the accuracy of this information is debatable..

 What Anecdotal Writings Say About Ayahuasca History?

-Ayahuasca has gained significant attention in the scientific community in the recent years.
-This is due to its ability to alter the level of consciousness.
-Moreover, they are testing the active component Harmine for its potential to treat many mental illnesses.
+In recent years.
+Ayahuasca has gained significant attention in the scientific community. due to its ability to alter levels of consciousness.
+Interestingly, tests have begun on the active component Harmine to establish any potential to treat different mental illnesses.

 Here are some recent study results on its potential effects on mental health.

 - Current topics in behavioral neurosciences, New World Tryptamine Hallucinogens and the Neuroscience of Ayahuasca, 2017.
-This study suggests it may change the higher functions of the brain.
-For this reason, it may provide a new outlook towards life.
-In fact, this corresponds to the altered level of consciousness.
+This study suggests it may change the higher functions of the brain (altered level of consciousness) which influence our perceptions of life, possibly providing a new outlooks towards life.

 - Peer J, Harmine stimulates proliferation of human neural progenitors, 2016.
-According to this study, harmine triggers the reproduction of brain cells.
-Thus, it may help the patients with depression.
+According to this study, harmine triggers the reproduction of brain cells which could help patients with depression.

-- Psychopharmacology, Ayahuasca enhances creative, divergent thinking while decreasing conventional convergent thinking, 2016.
-The study says it may make you more creative.
-Moreover, it also makes you less judgmental.
+- Psychopharmacology, Ayahuasca enhances creative and divergent thinking while decreasing conventional convergent thinking, 2016.
+The study suggests it may increase creative and decrease judgmental tendencies.

-Its use in the US is rising.
-Most of the users are young males.
-Though it is safe in most cases, they warn the users about the serious side effects.
+Ayahuasca use in the US is rising especially young males.
+And although it is safe in most cases, warning are given to users about any serious side effects.